chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

 hierarchical filesystem metaphor popularized by UNIX in the preceding decade.
 The static nature of the web was changing rapidly, however: NeXT Computer, Microsoft, and Sun Microsystems were all invested in dynamically generating HTML documents on request.
-Alice would be able to run Bob's software, but only on Bob's computer.

 Microsoft, in particular, was not happy that an "open" standard stood to eat into the profits they saw from selling software and software creation